 Barragem de Santa Luzia – This large lake offers fabulous walking and cycling, a fitness trail, swimming in summer plus canoes for hire, and a lively bar with wifi access.
 There’s a reasonably priced local restaurant/bar open all year, also with wifi, which serves local specialities like chanfana at a very reasonable price.
 Pay showers are available all year.
 A walk all the way round the lake should take around 6 hours or you can just wander more locally.

-Walking – The whole area is great for walking with many peaceful tracks and little villages to explore.
+Walking and cycling – The whole area is great, with many peaceful tracks and little villages to explore.
 If you’re up for some more serious hiking it’s worth it for spectacular views.
 We’re within sight of the Torre, the highest mountain in continental Portugal and part of the Serra da Estrela mountain range.
 There are a number of suggested cycle routes which start at the Barragem de Santa Luzia, which also boasts a BTT centre.

 Local markets and shopping – There’s a weekly market in Fundão each Monday and a fortnightly one on Thursdays in Pampilhosa da Serra.
 Pampilhosa da Serra is a small town with a post office, theatre, library, plenty of local restaurants and bars and all your basic shops.
 Fundao is larger.
-Both are accessible by bus.
+Both are accessible by bus for a day out.

-We realise it’s quite a distance to travel to local supermarkets etc for snacks and ‘extras’ so our eldest son runs a ‘tuck shop’ for the benefit of our volunteers where he sells a range of drinks, snacks and essentials.
-This is an educational maths project for him and he’s learning fast!
+We realise it’s quite a distance to travel to local supermarkets etc for snacks and ‘extras’ so our children run a ‘tuck shop’ for the benefit of our volunteers where they sell a range of drinks, snacks and essentials.
+This is an educational maths project for them and they are learning fast!